 First-Year Advising and Registration

-After we receive your preferences, we will contact you to set up a date and time for a phone or video call with an advisor to select and register for Fall 2020 classes.
-Additional in-person orientation programs will be held during move-in and Welcome Week in August.
+After we receive your advising week preferences, we will contact you to set up a date and time for your virtual advising appointment to register for fall 2021 classes.

 Advising and Registration FAQ

 Our primary goal during this appointment is to help you understand SAU's curriculum requirements and – with the assistance of your pre-selected academic advisor – help you choose an appropriate course schedule based on your expected major, general education requirements, and interests.

 No, because it is in the students' best interest to take ownership of their plan of study and class schedule early in their college career.